 Another option if you are crafty (and have some free time – ha!) is to save all of those candy wrappers and make some pretty cool stuff out of them.
 Pinterest is full of ideas ranging from jewelry to purses which would actually make some nice, hand-made gifts!

 Lastly, even though it still produces a lot of trash, you could opt for sustainably produced candy.
 This could mean the candy maker gets it’s ingredients from local farms or uses only sustainably produced cocoa for use in chocolate candy – my fav!
-A search online will point you in the right direction.

 So, as you find yourself surrounded by orange and black everywhere you look during the Halloween season, don’t forget to make sure there is at least a little bit of green in there too and have a green Halloween!